samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 > This recovery week brick consists of a 60-minute bike workout where you'll
 > sustain 45 minutes of effort between 80-85% FTP transitioning into a quickly
-> paced30-minute run at a Moderate-Hard, RPE8 pace where you'll target some
+> paced 30-minute run at a Moderate-Hard, RPE8 pace where you'll target some
 > speed-endurance by running a little quicker than your half-marathon pace.